kotools/types/.github/ISSUE_TEMPLATE/native-target.md

 ---
-name: Kotlin Native target
+name: ✨ Kotlin Native target
-about: New request for supporting a Kotlin Native target.
+about: Support a Kotlin Native target.
-title: Support `TARGET` Kotlin Native target
+title: ✨ Support `TARGET` Kotlin Native target
 labels: feature, native
 ---

-## Description
+## 📝 Description

 We would like to support the `TARGET` Kotlin Native target.